mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 Contributing
 ************

 Contributions to the test suite are welcome.
-Please follow the guidelines for submitting pull requests.
+Please follow the guidelines for submitting pull requests, as outlined in the :xref:`Mautic Tester Docs`.